 In the afternoon, disembark at the white coral beach of Gardner Bay for a short walk to observe the sea lions, mockingbirds, finches and enjoy the beach.
 There is great snorkeling in this area; or choose to kayak or ride in the glass-bottom boat.

 Disembarking in the morning to visit the Charles Darwin Research Station and the captive rearing program for the giant tortoises.
 Here you can witness the efforts and results of Galapagos fieldwork and study done in the name of science.

 Transfer by bus to the airport for your flight back to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

 This trip is a part of a longer trip; therefore, you may have passengers onboard who will be on the longer trip.

-Shared transfer from main hotels in Quito (Casa Gangotena, Hilton Colon, Mercure, Sheraton, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Wyndham, Sheraton) to airport for flights to/from Galapagos; cabin accommodations aboard ship; meals aboard ship, coffee, tea, water, juices and non-alcoholic carbonated drinks; guide and lecture services; kayaking; glass-bottom boat outings; snorkeling gear and wetsuits; internet and Wi-Fi; luggage handling; medical care on board (but not the cost of medication); taxes and transfers in the island.
+Shared transfer from main hotels in Quito (Casa Gangotena, Hilton Colon, Mercure, Sheraton, Marriott, Dann Carlton) and in Guayaquil (Hilton Colon, Oro Verde, Wyndham, Sheraton) to airport for flights to/from Galapagos; cabin accommodations aboard ship; meals aboard ship, coffee, tea, water, juices and soft drinks (excluding "virgin" cocktails); guide and lecture services; kayaking; glass-bottom boat outings; snorkeling gear and wetsuits; Internet/Wi-Fi aboard the ship; luggage handling; medical care on board (but not the cost of medication); taxes and transfers in the island.
 Subject to change without notice.